• Enterprise Risk Management

 Key Takeaways

-• A crisis communications plan should define “crisis,” state the plan’s objectives, list key audiences, and identify or create a multidisciplinary crisis communications team.
+• A crisis communications plan should define “crisis,” state its objectives, list key audiences, and identify a multidisciplinary crisis communications team.

-• When preparing for different crises, your crisis communications team should identify the types of possible crises, prioritize audience segments, and outline your institution’s messages.
+• When preparing to respond, your crisis communications team should identify possible crises, prioritize audience segments, and outline your institution’s messages.

-• To emerge from crises with public goodwill intact, it’s crucial to communicate effectively with the many people encompassing your institution’s key audiences.
+• To emerge from crises with public goodwill intact, it’s crucial to communicate effectively with your institution’s key audiences.

 To View/Download this Resource